flenniken/statictea/docs/variables.md

 Language variable methods.

- Here are the tea variables:

- - t.content -- content of the replace block.
- - t.maxLines -- maximum number of replacement block lines (lines before endblock).
- - t.maxRepeat -- maximum number of times to repeat the block.
- - t.output -- where the block output goes.
- - t.repeat -- controls how many times the block repeats.
- - t.row -- the current row number of a repeating block.
- - t.version -- the StaticTea version number.

- Here are the tea variables grouped by type:

- Constant:

- - t.version

- Dictionaries:

- - t -- tea system variables
- - l -- local variables
- - s -- read only server json variables
- - h -- read only shared json variables
- - f -- reserved
- - g -- global variables

- Integers:

- - t.maxLines -- default when not set: 50
- - t.maxRepeat -- default when not set: 100
- - t.repeat -- default when not set: 1
- - t.row -- 0 read only, automatically increments

- String:

- - t.content -- default when not set: ""

- String enum t.output:

- - "result" -- the block output goes to the result file (default)
- - "stderr" -- the block output goes to standard error
- - "log" -- the block output goes to the log file
- - "skip" -- the block is skipped

 * [variables.nim](../src/variables.nim) &mdash; Nim source code.
 # Index

 * const: [outputValues](#outputvalues) &mdash; Tea output variable values.
-* type: [Variables](#variables) &mdash; Dictionary holding all statictea variables.
+* type: [Variables](#variables) &mdash; Dictionary holding all statictea variables in multiple distinct logical dictionaries.
 * type: [VariableData](#variabledata) &mdash; A variable name and value.
 * type: [ParentDictKind](#parentdictkind) &mdash; The kind of a ParentDict object, either a dict or warning.
-* type: [ParentDict](#parentdict) &mdash; Contains the result of calling getParentDict, either a dictionary or a warning.
+* type: [ParentDict](#parentdict) &mdash; Contains the result of calling getParentDictToAddTo, either a dictionary or a warning.
 * [`$`](#) &mdash; Return a string representation of ParentDict.
 * [`==`](#-1) &mdash; Return true when the two ParentDict are equal.
 * [newParentDictWarn](#newparentdictwarn) &mdash; Return a new ParentDict object of the warning kind.